janelia-flyem/NeuTu/README.md

 ####

     sh build.sh <qmake_path> <qmake_spec_path>

 by specifying the qmake command path and the corresponding spec path.
+To build a version for the FlyEM project, use the command

+    sh build.sh <qmake_path> <qmake_spec_path> -e flyem

 ### Windows